STAT540-UBC-2023/analysis-assignment-cindyzhangxy/analysis_assignment.md

 Discuss any discrepancies.
 List at least three explanations for these discrepancies.

-- The original paper included Batch as a covariate but we did not in this analysis.
-- The original paper also included a filter for logFC when defining significance but we did not.
-- The paper used Storey’s q-values instead of BH/FDR for multiple testing correction.
+There are lots of discrepancies between my and this paper’s DE results.

-- The paper adjusted for uninfected by subtracting counts rather than including infection status as a covariate as in our analysis here.
+1)The original paper adjusted for uninfected samples by subtracting counts rather than including infection status as a covariate as in my analysis

-- The paper treated hpi as a categorical variable and reported DE genes for each time point separately, while we considered hpi a continuous variable
+2)The paper treated hpi as a categorical variable and reported DE genes for each time point separately, while we considered hpi a continuous variable

+3)  The original paper included Batch as a covariate but I did not in this analysis

+4)  The original paper also included a filter for logFC when defining significance but I did not

+5)  The paper used Storey’s q-values instead of BH/FDR for multiple testing correction